rvarun7777/Self-Driving-Car-Nanodegree/Term 1/P3-Behavioral Cloning/README.md

 ## Model

-### Code
+### Code [Multiple Files]
-Note that the code not directly related to defining and training the model in `model.py` has been modularized and extracted into separate Python files.
+The code is not directly related to defining and training the model in `model.py` has been modularized and extracted into separate Python files.
 For example, a Python generator inheriting from the parent class of Keras' ImageDataGenerator is implemented in `dataframe_iterator.py`.

 ### Architecture
+CNNs architectures have been successfully used to predict the steering angle of the simulator.
+Among these are the CNN architecture of NVIDIA https://arxiv.org/pdf/1604.07316v1.pdf or the comma.ai architecture.
 Because Comma.ai's success has been proven in the real-world, their open source steering model (https://github.com/commaai/research/blob/master/train_steering_model.py) was used in this project.
 However, instead of their initial Lambda layer, which only mean-centers the images, a batchnorm layer is used for input data normalization.

 #### Input Image Size